 Transcripts are issued upon request from the student through the University website.
 The cost is \$10.00 per transcript, payable before the transcript can be released.
-Grades and transcripts cannot be released unless all financial obligations to the University have been met.
+All financial obligations to the University must be met before grades and transcripts can be released.